Muskogee County District Court 03.02.23

 Initial appearances

+PICKETT, Tyler James.
+Driving while impaired.
+Bond same.
+Disposition docket March 23.

-ARENA, Jeanne Marie aka OWENS, Jeanne.
-Domestic assault and battery by strangulation; assault, battery or assault and battery with a dangerous weapon.
-At request of complaining witness.
+ROBERTS-LUBE, Gina Kay aka ROBERTS, Gina Kay aka ROBERT, Gina.
+Domestic assault, battery or assault and battery with a dangerous weapon.
+Bond $10,000.
+Sounding Docket March 16.

 Commented